raae/queen.raae.codes/content/queen-emails/2022-01-03-this-week/index.md

 Friend of the pirates Nicholas "Nico" Martin raised over £6000 with his [Gatsby-powered site](https://festivegiving.org.uk/fundraising/festive-mini/) and a very festive Mini Cooper — make sure to click that link to see the Mini in action (and donate for another couple of days).

+Lastly, you have until the end of the day tomorrow (Jan 4th) to submit an entry for Netlify's Dusty Domains, according to [Jason Lengstorf](https://twitter.com/jlengstorf/status/1477322160284700672?s=20)!

 ## Our streaming schedule this week

 - [🔴 👩‍🏫 Third-party scripts with #GatsbyJS · Live Screencast](https://youtu.be/Kldx6d5XBSE)&nbsp;—&nbsp;Tuesday, January 11th&nbsp;@&nbsp;14:00